Valikahn/TryHackMe-Standalone-Challenge/WRITEUPS/sqhell_challenge.md

 ### Web Content Discovery

-Several content-discovery tools were used to cross-check the available routes.
+Several content-discovery tools were used to cross-check the available routes:

 ```bash
 dirsearch -u sqhell.thm/